Expectations are the key concept in Great Expectations.

 What just happened?

-yellow_tripdata_sample_2019-01 contains the 2019 taxi data.
+yellow_tripdata_sample_2019-01contains the January 2019 taxi data.
 Since we want to build an Expectation Suite based on what we know about our taxi data from the January 2019 data set, we want to use it for profiling.

 Makes sense, right?

-After selecting the table, Great Expectations will open a Jupyter notebook which will take you through the next part of the
+After selecting the table, Great Expectations will open a Jupyter Notebook which will take you through the next part of this workflow.